-12 or more 37 5--50%
+12 or more 37.5--50%

-Additionally, Deans/Directors and departments make compensation adjustments in recognition of varying workloads for Chairs across the University.
+Additionally, Deans and departments make compensation adjustments in recognition of varying workloads for Chairs across the University.
 Overlapping categories provide guidelines for the bonus salary.

 Dept. Size Chair Compensation

+0-5.99 \$500\$1000

+6-11.99 \$750\$1,500

-12 or more \$1,250--\$2,500
+12 or more \$1,250\$2,500

-The department, potential Chair, and the Dean/Director jointly reach agreement on the duties that the Chair will assume and will assign to others.
+The department, potential Chair, and the Dean jointly reach agreement on the duties that the Chair will assume and will assign to others.
 This agreement is made in the spring before the Chair assumes the position for the following summer and academic year.
 At this time an estimation of the anticipated workload of the Chair and corresponding compensation is determined.
-Adjustments to the compensation may be made the following spring, following an assessment of the accuracy of the estimation.
+Adjustments to the compensation will be made based upon the pay plan.